makerdao/sherlock-contest/README.md

 - Any loss smaller than 0.5% can never be Medium
 - Any loss between 0.5% and 5% loss can be Medium at most
 - Any issue larger than 5% can be Medium or High (depending on constraints)
 - If a single attack can cause a 0.01% loss but can be replayed indefinitely (assuming little to no costs), it will be perceived as a 100% loss.
 Note that in most modules governance can step in within hours (aka Mom contracts), or otherwise if needed  plus the governance pause delay to halt the system.
 This should be taken into account when determining if replaying indefinitely is possible.
+For the contest we assume 2 hours from the point an exploit starts until a delay-bypass Mom contract executes and 50 hours for a fix that requires governance delay (including the delay).

-For protocol losses, it must be demonstrated that the losses exceed the above percentage assuming protocol reserves of 100m+ (rough estimation of POL = SB + SBE).
+For protocol losses, it must be demonstrated that the losses exceed the above percentage assuming protocol reserves of 100m+.
 For user losses, it must demonstrate those losses with the user's 10k+ of value locked/vulnerable as part of the attack.

-In the lockstake case, the maximal locked MKR is assumed at $250M and the maximal line is assumed as 100m.
+In the lockstake case, the maximal locked MKR is assumed at $250m and the maximal line is assumed as 100m dai.
 A user in the lockstake case is a single urn.

 For the SNST case, the maximal locked NST amount is assumed as 1B DAI.